-“When it comes to deciding which style of home to focus their search on, buyers should consider their budget and lifestyle, as well as their desired amount of involvement in home maintenance,” says John Ameralis, a licensed associate broker and leader of The Ameralis Team at Compass in New York City.
+“When it comes to deciding which style of home to focus their search on, buyers should consider their budget and lifestyle, as well as their desired amount of involvement in home maintenance,” says John Ameralis, a broker and leader of the Ameralis Team at Compass in New York City.

 Maybe you’re a first-time homebuyer, or an empty nester looking to downsize.
 No matter where you are in life, consider this your primer on what type of housing will best fit your needs.

 |House||Down payment and monthly mortgage payment, maintenance||House and property it sits on||Couples, families|